sumanprasad007/reddit-clone-deployed-on-kubernetes-cluster/README.md

 Begin by accessing the AWS console and creating two instances with specific configurations:

-**CI-Server:**
-- AMI: Ubuntu
-- Type: t2.micro

 **Deployment Server:**
 - AMI: Ubuntu
 - Type: t2.medium

 Ensure that you name these instances accordingly for easy reference.

-## Step 2: Clone the Code on CI-Server 📂
+## Step 2: Clone the Code📂

-On the CI-Server, clone the codebase of your Reddit clone web application.
+Clone the codebase of your Reddit clone web application.

 ## Step 3: Prerequisites 🛠️

-**On CI-Server:**
-- Update the server: `sudo apt-get update`
-- Install Docker: `sudo apt-get install docker.io -y`
-- Give permission to Docker: `sudo usermod -aG docker $USER && newgrp docker`

 **On Deployment Server:**
 - Update the server: `sudo apt-get update`